microsoft/live-share/docs/getting-started.md

 Participants will no longer be able to access the content and any temp files are automatically cleaned up.

-Similarly, individual participants can leave the collaboration session without ending it for others by simply closing the tool or selecting "Leave Collaboration Session".
+Similarly, individual guests can leave the collaboration session without ending it for others by simply closing the tool or selecting "Leave Collaboration Session".

 **In VS:**